Hubs-Foundation/hubs/doc/add-ons.md

 Hubs client add-ons are pluggable libraries that are installed as part of the client and loaded at runtime.
 Add-ons allow functionality to the Hubs core and allow easy Hubs client extensibility while maintaining the Hubs client core lean and minimal.

+The currently installed addons are listed in the `addons` array in the `addons.json` file at the root of the Hubs client source.
+Several are included by default, see [Add-ons included in `addons` branch](#add-ons-included-in-addons-branch).

 ## Installation

 Installing an addon in your Hubs client is a two step process: